 Under ASC 606, the Group identified the following performance obligations under the AZ Agreement: (1) the license for the commercialization rights to savolitinib and (2) the research and development services for the specified indications.
 The transaction price includes the upfront payment, research and development cost reimbursements, milestone payments and sales-based royalties.
 Milestone payments were not included in the transaction price until it became probable that a significant reversal of revenue would not occur, which is generally when the specified milestone is achieved.
-The allocation of the transaction price to each performance obligation was based on the relative standalone selling prices of each performance obligation determined at the inception of the contract.
-Based on this estimation, proportionate amounts of transaction price to be allocated to the license to savolitinib transferred at the inception date of the agreement and consequently, amounts allocated to this performance obligation were recognized at inception.
+The allocation of the transaction price to each performance obligation was based on the relative standalone selling prices of each performance obligation price to be allocated to the license to savolitinib and the research and development services were 95% and 5% respectively.
+Control of the license to savolitinib transferred at the inception date of the agreement and consequently, amounts allocated to this performance obligation were recognized at inception.
 Conversely, research and development services for each specified indicated are recognized over time using the prior and estimated future development costs for savolitinib as a measure of progress.